 MAT in Kinesiology: Physical Education Admission Prerequisites & Criteria

-- Letter of application indicating why you have chosen a career in teaching physical education.
+Letter of application: indicate why you have chosen a career in teaching physical education.

-- Names, phone numbers and email addresses of at least three references;
+References: names, job titles, employers, phone numbers and email addresses of at least three professional references;

 - GCSU students who have earned the PE minor have satisfied all prerequisite requirements.